LaunchYourVibe

 Error: action failed or blocked

-LaunchYourVibe C-11
+LAUNCHYOURVIBE C-11

 Every alert in red trains users to ignore red.
 Reserve error alerts for actual errors.
 Info banners for context.
 If everything is urgent, nothing is.
 Overused alerts become wallpaper.